jamieli11/handover/README.md

 # Handover Documentation
 ## Summary

-This document provides a comprehensive handover of all computer vision related work, including ml marker detection model, dataset cleaning code, and data analysis tools for Labsvision.
+This document provides a list of materials to be handed over for all related work, including the ML marker detection model, dataset cleaning code, and data analysis tools for LabsVision.

 ---